 “Immediate short-term solutions discussed included a cut in the rate of VAT and changes to the planning system to make it easier to create homes above shops,” explained Brian.
 “The Working Group has also discussed the need for a longer-term strategy to support the RMI market with the introduction of a national retroﬁt plan, which would create many more new jobs and support the Government’s legal obligation to cut carbon emissions to zero by 2050.”

-The FMB continues to meet regularly with the Housing Minister Chris Pincher to discuss the concerns of members and the need for a more diverse housing market.
+We continue to meet regularly with the Housing Minister Chris Pincher to discuss the concerns of members and the need for a more diverse housing market.